 Because reporting practices vary widely from one charitable organization to another, I would appreciate you also placing this income into a chart, detailing annual amounts of industry funding from pharmaceutical companies.
-For each year, please provide the following information:
+For each year, please provide the following information for both the ACC and the Foundation:

 - 1. Year;

 - 2. Name of company;

-- 3. Amount of funding;
+- 3. Amount of funding; and

 - 4. Reason(s) that the funding was provided.